alivesay/TazUO/src/ClassicUO.Client/LegionScripting/docs/API.md

 ---

 ### GetAllMobiles
-`(graphic, distance)`
+`(graphic, distance, notoriety)`
- Return a list of all mobiles the client is aware of, optionally filtered by graphic and/or distance.
+ Return a list of all mobiles the client is aware of, optionally filtered by graphic, distance, and/or notoriety.
  Example:
  ```py
  # Get all mobiles